Are you searching for what to do in Chicago this November? Here are the best things to do in Chicago in November 2023 (from a local).

 Where: 111 S Michigan Ave, Chicago, IL 60603

-Cost: $25 for adults, $19 for seniors, students and teens (14-17); members and children under 14 are always free.
+Cost: Price varies; members and children under 14 are always free.

 Go Outdoor Ice Skating

 Outdoor ice skating rinks in the Chicago area open around mid-November.
-The best and picture perfect spots to go ice skating downtown are the McCormick Tribune Ice Rink right in front of the Bean and the skating ribbon at Maggie Daley Park which has a path twice the length of a lap around a traditional skating rink.
+One of the best and picture perfect spots to go ice skating downtown is the McCormick Tribune Ice Rink right in front of the Bean.

 Take a Holiday Tour